-24.2 Multi-Base Game Elements
+24.2 Multi-Base Characters

-Multi-Base Game Elements have a base that takes up more than one square.
+Multi-Base Characters have a base that takes up more than one square.
 They can be:

-- 1x2 bases (called "extended base")
+- 1x2 bases (called "Peanut-base")

 - 2x2 bases

 - 2x4 bases

 - 3x6 bases

-A multi-base game element occupies all of the squares its base occupies.
+A multi-base character occupies all of the squares its base occupies.
 Multi-base characters can't be knocked back.

-24.2a Orientation of Multi-Base Game Elements on the Map
+24.2a Orientation of Multi-Base Characters on the Map

-A multi-base game element that occupies two or more squares is only allowed to be oriented horizontally or vertically and can't ever be oriented diagonally.
+A character with a 1x2 base can be oriented in any two adjacent squares, including diagonally across an intersection.
+A multi-base character that occupies more than two squares is only allowed to be oriented horizontally or vertically and can't ever be oriented diagonally.

-24.2b Multi-Base Game Elements and Adjacency
+24.2b Multi-Bases Characters and Adjacency

-A multi-base game element is adjacent to each square adjacent to the squares its base occupies.
+A multi-base character is adjacent to each square adjacent to the squares its base occupies.